 3.)
 Both the male and female take turns incubating the eggs.
 They also both assist in rearing the young.

 5.)
-The main predators of these penguins are sharks, fur seals, leopard seals, sea lions, orcas.
+The main predators of these penguins are sharks, fur seals, leopard seals, sea lions, and orcas.
 Land based predators include eagles and large gulls.
-Man-made hazards include plastic, oil spills, vehicles, gill net fishing, and loss of breeding habitats due to building and agriculture.
+Man-made hazards include plastic, oil spills, vehicles, and gill nets.

 But wait, there’s more on the fairy penguin!